ITU-BDSA23-GROUP15/Chirp/readme.md

 ## How to make commits with co-Authors
 - Write git commit, you will then enter vim or similar
-- First line contains title of commit
+- First line contains title of commit (should be in imperative and no longer than 50 characters)
+- Next line should be left blank
-- Next lines contain the description of the commit
+- Next lines contain the description of the commit (each line should be no longer than 72 characters)
 - Co-authors should be added to the bottom lines, each co-author on a seperate line in the following format:
-- Co-authored by: Mads <macj@itu.dk>
+- Co-authored-by: Mads <macj@itu.dk>
-- Co-authored by: Jacob <jacp@itu.dk>
+- Co-authored-by: Jacob <jacp@itu.dk>

 ## Running the program:
 The program can be run using `dotnet run`.